tortawan/feda-project/README.md

     ```

 2.  **Understanding `run_feda_nk.py`:**
-    * This script is configured to run both the primary `RF_MIMIC` algorithm and the comparative `MIMIC_O2` algorithm sequentially on the same NK-Landscape problem instance.
+    * This script is configured to run the primary `RF_MIMIC` algorithm and the comparative `MIMIC_O2` and `MIMIC_MY` algorithms sequentially on the same NK-Landscape problem instance.
     * You can modify problem parameters (N_genes, K_interactions, landscape_seed) and algorithm parameters (population_size, max_iterations, elite_ratio, etc.) directly within this script.
-    * The script will print the configuration for each algorithm, its progress (if `DEBUG_MODE` is on), and a final summary of its performance (best fitness, total time).
+    * The script will print the configuration for each algorithm, its progress (if `DEBUG_MODE` is on), a final summary of its performance (best fitness, total time), and display a plot comparing the average fitness per iteration.

 ### Enabling Debug Mode